x

 3. A copy of the course is created for future QM reviewer access.
 No student enrollments or submissions will be present in this course shell.

-4. In preparation for a review, a self-review of the course may be conducted (between the Faculty Course Developer and an Instructional Designer) to identify and address any major areas of the course that may not meet standards.
+4. Before a review, the faculty course lead and ID may do a self-review.
+This helps find and fix key areas that may not meet standards.
 After a self-review is completed, the Faculty Course Developer may proceed with the following review process(es).

-Process for Internal (unofficial) and Official (Subscriber-Managed) Reviews
+Process for Internal (Unofficial) and Official (Subscriber-Managed) Reviews

 11. From the start date of the review, the entire review process, including any required amendments, must be completed within 20 weeks.

-After Review (Official Reviews ONLY)
+After Review (Official Reviews Only)

 2. Courses that successfully meet QM standards are eligible to carry the QM Certification Mark.
 View QM's webpage on policies governing the use of the QM Certification Mark for more information.